HCL-TECH-SOFTWARE/dx-compose-doc/docs/index.md

     ---

-    Know the minimum system requirements for HCL DX version 9.5.
+    Know the minimum system requirements for HCL DX Compose.

     ---